Ghosteined/GrambyScript/README.md

 - Every statement must end with a semicolon (`;`).
 - Variable names must be **UPPERCASE** and contain only **letters**, **numbers**, and **underscores**.
 - Variable names **CANNOT** be overridden; attempting to do so will result in an error.
+- Outputs are just like variables, they cannot override a value and they need to be assigned a value.
 - Lines can be written consecutively without affecting execution — spacing is only for readability.
 - **Comments** are written between single slashes, like `/ this is a comment /`.
 - **Parentheses** are allowed in logic expressions to control evaluation order.